Shubhamgadhekar/Shubhamgadhekar.github.io/README.md

 github.io website link : https://shubhamgadhekar.github.io

-Description : This is project about the Photo gallery which include some cool photos categories with the link more photoes you can also check to many photoes of that category.
+Description : This is project about the Photo gallery which include some cool photos categories with the link more photos you can also check to many photos of that category.

 Technologies Used : HTML and CSS.